Pashcal/Rows/README.md

 ## App Purpose

-Rows app was created for measuring coefficient of visual attention concentration and we will try to help improve it in long term 😉
+**Rows** app was created for measuring coefficient of visual attention concentration and we will try to help to improve it in a long term 😉

-It's basing on Landolt's rings.
-You need to go though them one by one, rows by rows and select all items whish is the equal to the correct item in the bottom of screen.
-Basing on you selections we will calculate all possible metrics of concenration.
+It based on Landolt’s rings method.
+You need to go through them one by one, rows by rows and select all items which is equal to the correct one in the bottom of screen.
+Basing on your selections we will calculate all possible concenration metrics and you can see progress in the future.

 ### [Privacy Policy](https://pashcal.github.io/rows/privacy)

 ## Contacts

-With any questions don't hesitate to write to our email <rows.apcode@yandex.ru>
+With any questions don't hesitate to write us ✉️ <rows.apcode@yandex.ru>